 Industry Profile - Music

-Ontario’s music industry is the largest in Canada, and is made up of a wide range of participants in all parts of the value chain involved in the creation, writing, production, publishing, distribution and presentation of original music.
-The industry includes musicians, songwriters, record labels, managers, agents, music publishers, concert promoters, presenters and more.
-The sound recording and music publishing landscape in Canada is dominated by large foreign-owned companies but has a strong independent sector comprising mainly small- to medium-sized companies.
-The vast majority of Canadian content is commercially released by Canadian-owned and controlled independent music companies.
+Ontario is home to the largest music industry in Canada, and to an ecosystem involved in the creation, writing, production, publishing, distribution and presentation of original music.
+This includes musicians, songwriters, record labels, managers, music publishers, concert promoters, live music venues, presenters and more.
+While the sound recording and music publishing landscape in Canada includes some large, foreign-owned companies, the sector is mainly composed of strong and dynamic Canadian-owned and controlled independent music companies that are responsible for the vast majority of Canadian content that is commercially released.

 Industry Size and Economic Impact